keksnicoh/ReaderT-OpenProduct-Environment/README.md

 This is a playground repository.

-Most of the concepts are inspired by [S. Maguire - Thinking with Types][1]
+- Type-Level concepts are inspired by [S. Maguire - Thinking with Types][1]

 ## Example